APP PORTFOLIO FAQ

 Is this equity crowdfunding?

 No. This business model is a branch of open innovation.
 The public can influence some aspects of production and marketing.
-In Apptrade's use case it’s a consortium of publishers that self organize around one offering where no debt or equity is exchanged.
-Each portfolio’s buy back program is part of a for profit model where sponsors earn revenue from the app portfolio's they support.
+In Apptrade's use case it’s a consortium of publishers that self organize around one network agreement where no debt or equity is exchanged.
+Each portfolio’s buy back program is part of a revenue sharing model where sponsors earn revenue from the app portfolio's they support through portfolio tokens.

 Is Apptrade a broker dealer?

 Apptrade is not a broker dealer and is not licensed as a securities broker dealer or investment advisor and does not act as such.
-Though Apptrade consults with securities professionals as advisors and managers, which are registered as securities professionals, Apptrade remains an objective facilitator of activities on the app portfolio marketplace.
-Apptrade is paid a fee by the marketplace whenever tokens are sold or traded.
-Apptrade managers and brokers are rewarded when app portfolio reserves increase their cashflow.
+Though Apptrade will consult with securities professionals as advisors and managers, which are registered as securities professionals, Apptrade will remain an objective facilitator of activities on the app portfolio marketplace.
+Apptrade is paid a fee by the marketplace whenever apps are sold or traded.

 Does Apptrade use sponsor capital for investing in cryptocurrency?